BjRo/bjro.github.io/_posts/2018-10-21-what-made-us-interested-in-graphql.md

 - The server takes care of a lot of the request coordination aspects that formerly developers needed to figure out
 - It can fetch many different things in a single `GraphQL` query (latency optimization)
 - It only gives you back what you requested (bandwidth optimization)
-- Its sematic are clearly defined in a specification that's openly available, so `GraphQL` probably wouldn't stay particularly tied to the technology stack of the reference implemention
+- Its semantics are clearly defined in a specification that's openly available, so `GraphQL` probably wouldn't stay particularly tied to the technology stack of the reference implementation

 For the rest, we thought could probably fill in the blanks and make it somehow work.
-At the end of 2016 first glimses of SDL, the Schema Definition Language, showed up and we decided to make a lofty goal: This how we wanted the glue code between our infrastructure and the underlying APIs look like.
+At the end of 2016 first glimpses of SDL, the Schema Definition Language, showed up and we decided to make a lofty goal: This how we wanted the glue code between our infrastructure and the underlying APIs look like.
 The people that work with our system shouldn't have to learn the programming language in which we would develop the infrastructure in.
-We would have to extend the format for that to work, but we were highly energetic and commited to figure that out.
+We would have to extend the format for that to work, but we were highly energetic and committed to figure that out.

-But before we were to start this technological adventure, I felt that it was necessary to do some additional non technical steps: Basically setting this project up for success in the organisation.
+But before we were to start this technological adventure, I felt that it was necessary to do some additional non technical steps: Basically setting this project up for success in the organization.

 How exactly I approached this is a topic for the next entry in the series ...